ScottMaclure/alienrpg/README.md

 ### Sooner

-* [ ] Bug - certain runs are hanging - infloop?
-Debug.
 * [ ] Uninhabited moons: If the planet is unexplored and uninhabited then simply roll D3–1 for the number of moons.
-(Refactor orbitals to be habitation/colony independent)
+(Refactor orbitals to be habitation/colony independent, give them an owner)
 * [ ] A gas giant has D6+4 significant moons which can be created just like Terrestrial Planets (define new type, hang off gas giant, refactor habitation code)
 * [ ] localStorage to remember options / choices / results
+* [ ] Write unit tests for the Star Systems generator module (more important than the utils module, as bugs are less visible)

 ### Later

 * [ ] Add an "options" hide/show button, when we need more options.
 * [ ] Maintain a log of calculations, to display to UI later.
+* [ ] Add https://routify.dev/ to the mix, for multiple pages, if needed.
 * [ ] Add Job Generator as another button
 * [ ] Save/local state via localStorage
 * [ ] Full unit-test coverage for all modules